assansanogo/Opteeq/README.md

 #### 1.1.1 Rename images

-Rename all the files from a folder and upload it to `bucket_standardized`
+Rename all the files from a folder and upload it to `bucket_raw`
 ```
 `pip3 install -r requirements.txt`
 config conf.json